ncontiero/dkcutter-django/docs/deployment-with-docker.md

 - `celerybeat` running a Celery beat process;
 - `flower` running [Flower](https://github.com/mher/flower).

+The flower service is served by Traefik over HTTPS, through the port `5555`.
 For more information about Flower and its login credentials, check out [CeleryFlower](./developing-locally-docker.md#celery-flower) instructions for local environment.

 ## Configuring the Stack